Second Home Insurance: Coverage for Your Vacation Home

 What does second home insurance cover?

 Most basic home insurance policies, including second home policies, will have dwelling coverage; some options include both dwelling and belongings coverage.
 Of course, you can add additional coverage to these policies based on your second home’s at-risk factors in the form of insurance riders.
+You can see what coverage your policy already includes by looking at the insurance binder given to you by your provider.

 In terms of liability coverage, you’ll want to see if your primary residence’s liability insurance can extend to your second home.
 This will protect you if someone is injured in your second home, like if a guest falls down the stairs or trips off your porch.
 Also, double-check that your liability coverage extends to risks posed by potential items at your second property, such as fire pits, hot tubs or in-ground pools.